Relation Mapping

 To enable the Relation mapping for a CSV file, do the following.

-1. Create the Import integration and add an import task for the first file.
+- Create an import and add an import task for the first file.

 Self-referencing Relations